 Incontinence in Dogs: Why Is My Dog Urineating at home?

-Discovering that your dog is leaving behind small puddles in their bedding or on the couch can be frustrating for pet owners.
+Discovering that your dog is leaving behind wet patches or puddles in their bedding or on the couch can be frustrating for pet owners.
 In some cases, this might be an isolated incident that will never happen again, but it is also possible that your dog is suffering from a medical condition that makes them unable to control their bladder and they might not be aware of their urinary incontinence.

 What is urinary incontinence in dogs?